CDCgov/ixa/docs/internals/src/research/0003-conditional-plan-execution-analysis.md

 Compared with the built-in `RunCondition` approach, the lightweight wrapper contributes less to a future execution-semantics framework, but it remains forward-compatible with one.
 The scheduler itself does not know that a plan is conditional.
 From Ixa's point of view, it is just an ordinary callback that sometimes returns immediately without doing anything.

-One consequence of this is, in the generalized wrapper design, the condition cannot naturally receive the `PlanId` unless the underlying scheduling API changes, whereas if we had full in-built support in ixa for `RunCondition`, we could include both `context: &Context` and `plan_id: PlanId` parameters to the `RunCondition::should_run` method.
+One consequence of this is, in the generalized wrapper design, the condition cannot naturally receive the `PlanId` unless the underlying scheduling API changes, whereas if we had full in-built support in ixa for `RunCondition`, we could include both `context: &amp;Context` and `plan_id: PlanId` parameters to the `RunCondition::should_run` method.
 Still, for the immediate use case, that difference may not matter much.
 If all we need is "do nothing if the person is no longer alive," then the wrapper behaves almost the same as a built-in condition check.

 ## Overall comparison